ni/labview-memory-management-tools/README.md

 # LabVIEW-Memory-Manager
-This library wraps common LabVIEW Memory Manager functions to allow for greater explicit control over memory allocation and deallocation in LabVIEW.
+A library that provides a set of VIs and classes for performing explicit memory operations, such as pointer allocation and deallocation, in LabVIEW.